 - Each school may submit two productions, preferably one play and one musical.
 If a school does not submit one of each, two of the same type may be submitted.

-- Schools must allot up to 20 ticket comps per production for use by the judges.
+- Schools must allot up to 20 complimentary tickets per production for use by the judges.

 - Large and small scale musicals are determined by ranking the shows by the number of participating students on stage.
 The list is cut in half with the top half designated as large scale and the bottom half as small scale.

 - All productions must be concluded by May 1, 2022.